DovAmir/httpclientAuthHelper/README.md

         client.executeMethod(httpget);

     /*
-        Example b: connect to a service  that is protected by KERBEROS and has a  certificate  whose CA is in my JDK trust store.
-        The service accepts only for browser user agents.
+        Example B: Connect to a service  that requires KERBEROS auth , has a certificate that is trusted by the JDK trust store and accepts only browser user agents.
-        Also  log the kerberos handshake
+        Also, log the kerberos handshake
     */
         DefaultHttpClient httpclient = new DefaultHttpClient();
         AuthUtils.securityLogging(SecurityLogType.KERBEROS,true)